-There are endless opportunities to save a few bucks when choosing where to stay in Athens, if you’re not sure where to sleep and want a super thorough guide that compares hostels by category, price range, type of traveller, area and more, well, look no further, check this best hostels in Athens guide, I know you’ll find exactly what you’re looking for!
+There are endless opportunities to save a few bucks when choosing where to stay in Athens, if you’re not sure where to sleep and want a super thorough guide that compares hostels by category, price range, type of traveler, area and more, well, look no further, check these best hostels in Athens guide, I know you’ll find exactly what you’re looking for!

 What’s the weather like in Athens?

 Athens has a hot-summer Mediterranean climate.
 Get ready for some sweltering summers with average highs around 33°C and record highs reaching well into the 40s!
 The winters are mild compared to other cities in Europe, but sometimes rainy.

 It’s so easy to jump on a ferry-boat and leave the chaos of Athens behind!
 Among the many nearby islands, Hydra really stands out.
 Book yourself a return ticket and let the magic of the islands carry you away.
 Let me guide you on a day full of relaxation, marine atmosphere, and stunning landscapes.

 Hydra is part of the Saronic Islands and it has been attracting travelers, celebrities, and artists for years.
 The port town is characterized by elegant buildings and its beauty and charm remain also because new constructions in town are forbidden.